AminSallah/Flow.Launcher.Plugin.Notion/README.md

    > ![Choose Relation Database Image](assets/screenshots/RelationSelection.png)

-9. Finally restart Flow Launcher.
+9. Finally, restart Flow Launcher.
+10. After Flow Launcher opens, if the search cache is provided properly (require internet connection), you will see all shared pages with your token.
+The create mode is only allowed when there is no match with the query and shared pages.

+# Demo